drnasin/mysql-pdo-secure-session-handler/README.md

 ### Features
    1. openssl encryption of session data using initialisation vector + 'general encryption key'
-   2. lifetime of a session is 'per session' base
+   2. lifetime of a session is kept in the database

 ### Encryption
 Encryption logic is as follows.